Maleficent: Descendants franchise

 Kristin Chenoweth played Maleficent in Disney Channel live-action film Descendants (2015), which follows the teenage children of Disney's iconic heroes and villains, including Maleficent's daughter Mal.
 She is the main antagonist of the film, as well as the leader of the villains who have been imprisoned on the Isle of the Lost.
 In the prequel novel for the film, The Isle of the Lost, it is mentioned that she and the Evil Queen argued over being the ruler of the place.
 In the film, she longs to get the Fairy Godmother's magic wand, and combine it with her scepter in order to rule good and evil as she pleases, for which she entrusts her daughter with the task of stealing it.
 When she accidentally breaches the barrier surrounding the island, she and Maleficent escape from her and obtain the wand, freezing the inhabitants of Auradon on the spot.
 Mal confronts her mother with the help of her friends to recover the wand, with Maleficent having to transform into a dragon in the confrontation.
 However, the power that Mal possesses of her thanks to the friendship of her friends, helps her defeat her mother, transforming her into a lizard, and immediately afterwards being locked in a glass cabinet.

 In the sequel Descendants 2 (2017), Maleficent continues in her lizard form, and is taken back by Mal to the Isle of the Lost, where she accidentally falls and ends up on the streets of the place.
 Although she does not appear in Descendants 3 (2019), it is revealed that Mal's father, and Maleficent's former mate, is Hades.

 She appears in the animated television special Descendants: The Royal Wedding (2021), still turned into a lizard, where she attends Mal and Ben's wedding.

-A teenage Maleficent appears in the spin-off film Descendants: The Rise of Red (2024), played by actress Marissa Kruep.
+A teenage Maleficent appears in the spin-off film Descendants: The Rise of Red (2024), played by Marissa Kruep.